Reset the Launch Services database.

 Valid domains are "system", "local", "network" and "user".
 Domains can also be specified using only the first letter.

-The Launch Service database controls the contents of the 'Open With' contextual menu.
+Paths are searched for applications to register with the Launch Service database.
+The Launch Service database controls the Finder's 'Open With' right click, contextual menu.

-lsregister is not on the system path so run it using the full path as below.
+lsregister is not on the system path so either:

 Run lsregister and display help

-/System/Library/Frameworks/CoreServices.framework/Versions/A/Frameworks/LaunchServices.framework/Versions/A/Support/lsregister -kill -r -domain local -domain system -domain user
+lsregister-kill -r -domain local -domain user -domain system

-Onyx utility - Includes a maintenance script to rebuild the Launch Services (use this to remove duplicate entries).
+Onyx utility - Includes a maintenance script to rebuild the Launch Services.